At1z/Interview_exercise/README.md

 # Interview Exercise

-This repository contains an application for parsing SWIFT codes from an Excel file into a database and providing REST endpoints to manage and retrieve SWIFT code data.
+Application for parsing SWIFT codes from an Excel file into a database and providing REST endpoints to manage and retrieve SWIFT code data.

 ## Environment